martinskodt/mini_ex2/README.md

 # mini_ex2
 This is my first little program.
-A reconstruction of the scene from the movie "The Matrix", where there happens a alteration in the Matrix. and a cat goes by twice creating deja vu.
+A simple reconstruction of the scene from the movie "The Matrix", where there happens a glitch in the Matrix.
+Which manifests in a cat goes by twice creating a deja vu.

 #### Deja vu scene - The Matrix
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=z_KmNZNT5xw